syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 {% endhighlight %}

-The “url” property in the PivotGrid widget, points the service endpoint where the data are processed and fetched in the form of JSON.
+The [`url`](/api/js/ejpivotgrid#members:url) property in the PivotGrid widget, points the service endpoint where the data are processed and fetched in the form of JSON.
 The service used for the PivotGrid widget as endpoint are the WCF and WebAPI.

 N> The above "GettingStarted.html" contains WebAPI URL, which is **“/Olap”**.
 Suppose, if you are using the WCF service then the URL would look like **"/OlapService.svc"**.